luk27official/master-thesis/notes.md

 - [ ] udelat si initial clustering
 - [ ] implementovat Celery status
 - [ ] fix TODOs v kodu
+- [ ] napsat abstrakt do SIS

+## Abstract proposal

+Proteins are a key element in many biological interactions.
+Some amino acids (also called residues) of proteins have more potential to bind additional molecules, which is important in drug design and research.
+So-called cryptic binding sites are spots on the proteins that interact with these molecules.
+The goal of this thesis is to create a new web interface enabling easy user interaction, allowing the user to predict the cryptic binding sites and to view the results.
+The user provides a protein structure, for which a residue-level prediction is computed by a machine learning model.
+These results are then post-processed by clustering and shown to the user in a visually pleasant way.